Emergency Medical Services - Advanced Emergency Medical Technician CSC

 - EMS 120 must be taken concurrently with EMS 111 or EMS 113.

-- Students must pass cognitive and practical capstone assessments to obtain eligibility to test for EMT Certification.
+- Students must pass cognitive and practical capstone assessments to obtain eligibility to test for all certification levels.

 Your Right to Know